-- Actual lighting and color will vary with LED strip. - If your LED strip does not light up, check if the RGB LED extension cable and the RGB LED strip is connected in the correct orientation, and the 12V connector is aligned with the 12V header on the motherboard.
-Make sure your LED stripe pins are in the exact order (12V/G/R/B), for more details, please contact your product vendor.
+- · Actual lighting and color will vary with LED strip. - If your LED strip does not light up, check if the RGB LED extension cable and the RGB LED strip is connected in the correct orientation, and the 12V connector is aligned with the 12V header on the motherboard. - The LED strip will only light up under the operating system.